-The Beltronics GX65 proved to be standout performer against photo radar.
+The Beltronics Pro 500 proved to be standout performer against photo radar.
 In detecting ATS radar, a Ka-band unit, it trailed the Escort Passport 9500ix by 20 feet while

 delivering a useful extra 165 feet of warning range over the Cobra XRS 9960G and 59 feet more than the Cobra XRS R10G.

-triple the range of either Cobra.
-Along with the Escort, the BEL Pro GX65 is the only GPS-enabled radar detector we've tested that offers comprehensive protection from
+Against the more elusive Redflex photo radar the BEL Pro 500 led the Escort Passport 9500ix by a few feet, triple the range of either Cobra.
+Along with the Escort, the BEL Pro Pro 500 is the only GPS-enabled radar detector we've tested that offers protection from

-keeping us informed of camera locations, including those recently activated.
-Ultra-quiet behavior, combined with superb detection range against all
+keeping us informed of cameras, including those recently activated.

 Escort Passport 9500ix

-The intense display remains easily readable under a wide range of lighting conditions and like the BEL GX65's, offers a variety of screen styles and standby information,
+The intense display remains readable under a wide range of lighting conditions and like the BEL Pro 500's, offers a variety of screen styles and data,

 from vehicle voltage to speed.
 Unlike with the Cobras, a compass isn't offered, making this and the BEL of somewhat less assistance to the directionally-challenged or

-Like the BEL GX65, the Escort Passport 9500ix allows the user to mark a location and tag it as a red light camera, speed camera, speed trap or "other".
+Like the BEL Pro 500, the Escort Passport 9500ix allows the user to mark a location and tag it as a red light camera, speed camera, speed trap or "other".
 One unique

 This ability to mark and lock out nuisance signals, coupled with speed-variable radar sensitivity, creates a supernaturally quiet radar detector and gives the Escort and BEL

+The onset of alerts varies according to vehicle speed.
+Below about 45 mph an alert begins roughly 300 feet in advance while at higher speeds, it rises proportionally.
+In addition, distance to the camera is displayed numerically, updated in 100-foot increments.
 Upon reaching the camera an alert sounds: "You've reached your marked location."
-We found this alert strategy to be intelligent and user-friendly without being unduly
+We found this alert strategy to be intelligent and user-friendly without being unduly intrusive.

-The Escort Passport 9500ix, along with its corporate cousin, the BEL GX65, proved to be accomplished at ignoring nearby red light cameras on surface streets when we
+The Escort Passport 9500ix, along with its corporate cousin, the BEL Pro 500, proved to be accomplished at ignoring nearby red light cameras on surface streets when we

-were passing almost overhead on a freeway.
+were passing nearby on a freeway.
 It's not perfect, occasionally alerting to a non-threatening camera, but GPS isn't sufficiently precise to always permit a